armadaproject/armada/docs/design/jobservice/job-service.md

     - Upside: Armada cache would use creds from the armada user, provided by the human who needs the cache, making security essentially “free”
     - Downside: Much larger setup cost for an airflow user.

-### Questions
-- Should armadactl be the client used for the new armada cache service
-  - I think the go grpc client should be used
-- What should the new binary be named (armada-local-cache?)
-  - jobservice
-- Are there other Armada use cases that could benefit from this cache service, should we consider them in our design?
-  - Could any of this be useful for lookout?
-- Do we need armada client libraries to all support caching apis as well?
-  - Probably best to support them in all Armada client libs, but we need to figure out the API first

 ### Proposed Airflow Operator flow
 1. Create the job_set
 2. Sub the armada cache to the job_set:queue tuple needed
 3. [do the work to schedule the job]
 4. Status polling loop that talks to armada cache
-5. Maybe unsubscribe?
-   - If we do this, we’d need to reference count subscriptions so one DAG would not unsubscribe from the data other DAGs need.

 ## Alternative Options